 Process and Timeline

-Presidential Scholars will be sent a letter of invitation to apply, which involves sending a letter of interest highlighting their commitment to a career in medicine as well as their views on how taking a global perspective in their medical education will help to improve the development of healthcare and treatment of patients locally and worldwide.
-Outstanding applicants will be selected for an in-person interview to occur in March at Robert Wood Johnson Medical School.
-Final decisions will be made by April 1.
+Eligible students will be sent a letter of invitation to apply, which involves sending a letter of interest by June 15 highlighting their commitment to a career in medicine as well as their views on how taking a global perspective in their medical education will help to improve the development of healthcare and treatment of patients locally and worldwide.
+Outstanding applicants will be selected for an in-person interview to occur in late July or early August at Robert Wood Johnson Medical School.
+Final decisions will be announced by August 15, 2021.

 Current 4+4 Students: